 I didn’t think that Oscar was in love with me.
 But I didn’t think he was trying to tell me the silly story Father reported either.
 I didn’t know what Oscar was asking but wasn’t about love.
 It was about something more frightening that that.

-The mystery remained unsolved with the fresh scoop of danger that came with each new day.
+The mystery remained unsolved with a fresh distracting scoop of danger each new day.

 When we had friends over they would sometimes see Oscar or Eddie or one of the others coming home along the fence: “No trabajo aqui!!
 NO TRABAJO!” they would yell as their parents had taught them to when Mexican speaking laborers came to their front doors seeking yard work.